VegaDeftwing/OpGuidesHugoSrc/content/Engineering/6-howwework.md

 You should also consider they layout of your keyboard.
 Some people absolutely need a number pad while others are happy to omit it and have the shorted hand travel to their mouse.
 Even still others want an extravagant number of keys or a weird split keyboard like mine:![keeb](/splitkeeb.jpg)

 > This is a custom built ErgoDone keyboard, The Ergodox-ez can be purchased for ~300 USD, or you can build one like mine for a bit under 200

+[r/Mechancial Keyboards](https://www.reddit.com/r/MechanicalKeyboards/comments/jqy923/better_than_uwu_keycaps/) is a good place to go for inspiration and more information

 {{< columns >}}